Zubii07/DL-Basic/README.md

-# 🧠 Handwritten Digit Recognition using Feedforward Neural Network (MLP)
+# 🧠 Deep Learning Basics: Feedforward Neural Network + Manual Backpropagation

-This project demonstrates how to use a **feedforward neural network** (Multilayer Perceptron - MLP) to recognize handwritten digits from the `sklearn` digits dataset.
-It includes preprocessing, model training, evaluation, and prediction visualization.
+This repository demonstrates foundational deep learning concepts with two hands-on projects:

+1. **Handwritten Digit Recognition** using a feedforward neural network (MLP)
+2. **Manual Backpropagation** from scratch using NumPy — applied to a mini regression dataset

+Both projects build intuition around how neural networks operate and how weights are adjusted using backpropagation.

 ---

+## 🧠 Core Concepts

 | **Concept**                         | **Definition**                                                                                                                                                      |
 | ----------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------- |